rafariva/Raspberrry-Pi-3-PiCam-Basic-Config/README.md

 # Raspberry Pi 3
 **PREPARE YOUR RASPBERRY PI** [Step by Step Guide](https://www.raspberrypi.org/documentation/installation/installing-images/)

-* 1 Download the [image](https://www.raspberrypi.org/downloads/) for your raspberry pi
+1. Download the [image](https://www.raspberrypi.org/downloads/) for your raspberry pi
-* 2 Download [Etcher](https://etcher.io/) and install it
+2. Download [Etcher](https://etcher.io/) and install it
-* 3 Connect an SD card reader with the SD card inside.
+3. Connect an SD card reader with the SD card inside.
-* 4 Open Etcher and select from your hard drive the Raspberry Pi file (.img or .zip) you wish to write to the SD card.
+4. Open Etcher and select from your hard drive the Raspberry Pi file (.img or .zip) you wish to write to the SD card.
-* 5 Select the SD card you wish to write your image to.
+5. Select the SD card you wish to write your image to.
-* 6 Review your selections and click 'Flash!' to begin writing data to the SD card (takes between 5 to 10 minutes).
+6. Review your selections and click 'Flash!' to begin writing data to the SD card (takes between 5 to 10 minutes).

 ![etcher](/images/etcher.PNG)

-**CONFIG YOUR RASPPI**
+**CONFIG YOUR RASPI**

 1. Update all libraries (takes between 5 to 10 minutes)
 ```